calebn17/BloggingApp/README.md

 * [Setup](#setup)

 ## General info
 This project is a clone of the iOS Netflix app that I built.
-The aim of this project is to demonstrate my current technical skills in app and code design, app insfrastrucutre, and the utilization of Apple's and third party Libraries and APIs.
+The aim of this project is to demonstrate my current technical skills in app and code design, app infrastructure, and the utilization of Apple's and third party Libraries and APIs.

 ## Technologies
 Project is created with: